 Throughout its years of operation, Terminal Island Naval Shipyard was also involved in a number of special projects including Poseidon, Polaris, and Sealab, offering support or scientific projects in conjunction with these important naval programs.

 During repair and overhaul procedures at Terminal Island, both civilian and military employees often worked amidst a continuous cloud of white dust, caused by damaged asbestos materials that were removed from ships without regard for the health of shipyard employees.
 Asbestos could be found in pipe insulation, gaskets, boilers, floor covering, cement, and many other materials used in the shipbuilding and repair process.
-Workers aboard these ships did not wear protective gear and projects were often completed in haste, especially during war time, in order to ensure that ships would be operational in as little time as possible.
+Workers aboard these ships did not wear protective gear and projects were often completed in haste, especially during wartime, in order to ensure that ships would be operational in as little time as possible.

-If you worked at Terminal Island/Long Beach Naval Shipyard and have been diagnosed with mesothelioma, you'll want to take some time to learn more about your disease and your potential right to monetary compensation for your pain and suffering.
-For more information, request our free mesothelioma information kit.
+If you worked at Terminal Island/Long Beach Naval Shipyard and have been diagnosed with mesothelioma, you’ll want to take some time to learn more about your disease and your potential right to monetary compensation for your pain and suffering.